What Is Generative Engine Optimization (GEO)?

 Long-term consistency

-At MOJO Creative Digital, we treat GEO as an extension of good strategy, not a shortcut.
+We treat GEO as an extension of good strategy — not a shortcut.

 That means helping clients: